grafana/alloy/docs/sources/reference/components/loki.source.awsfirehose.md

 | `__aws_cw_matched_filters` | The list of subscription filter names that match the originating log data.
 The list is encoded as a comma-separated list. | `Destination,Destination2`               |
 | `__aws_cw_msg_type`        | Data messages will use the `DATA_MESSAGE` type.
 Sometimes CloudWatch Logs may emit Kinesis Data Streams records with a `CONTROL_MESSAGE` type, mainly for checking if the destination is reachable. | `DATA_MESSAGE`                           |

-See [Examples](#example) for a full example configuration showing how to enrich each log entry with these labels.
+Refer to [Examples](#example) for a full example configuration showing how to enrich each log entry with these labels.

 ## Usage